rethinkpriorities/future-assessment-model/README.md

-# when_hlmi
+# When TAI?
-Calculating when we might expect Human-Level Machine Intelligence
+Calculating when we might expect Transformative Artificial Intelligence